-1. Re-organize and Simplify the Zoning By-law
+1. Work with the planning department and Planning Board to re-organize and Simplify the Zoning By-law

 Provisions in the Zoning By-law that address the production of Affordable Housing are located in many different sections of the By-law, as are the requirements for the permitting and approval of Affordable Housing, specifically those requirements for the issuance of a Special Permit and Administrative Site Plan Review.
 For example, there are several sets of standards for issuance of a Special Permit, which creates confusion.
-The Zoning By-law should be reviewed by the consultant to make it more comprehensible and user-friendly.